Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Preliminaries

 Then, the set $S^2(\Omega)$ is defined as the subset of $S^2_{loc}(\Omega)$ of functions $f$ such that $|\nabla f|\in L^2(\Omega,m)$.

 The \textit{Sobolev space} is defined as

 endowed with the norm

 We say that a proper metric measure space $(X,d,m)$ is \textit{infinitesimally Hilbertian} if $W^{1,2}(X)$ is a Hilbert space, i.e., if $||\cdot ||^{2}_{W^{1,2}(X)}$ is induced by an inner product.
-This happens if and only if the parallelogram rule is satisfied, so the condition is that
+This happens if and only if the parallelogram rule is satisfied, that is

 for all $f,g\in S^2(X)$.
 On an infinitesimally Hilbertian metric measure space $(X,d,m)$, for $\Omega\subset X$ open and any $f,g\in S^2_{loc}(\Omega)$ the functions $D^{\pm}:\Omega\to \mathbb{R}$ defined $m$-a.e. by